Last updated: April 1, 2025

 Prohibition on misleading tobacco packaging & labeling including terms, descriptors, trademarks, figurative or other signs (logos, colors, images that directly create a false impression that a tobacco product is less harmful than other tobacco products)

-The regulations prohibit the use on tobacco product packaging of any information that is false, misleading or deceptive or that is likely or intended to create an erroneous or false impression about the characteristics, health effects, hazards or emissions of a tobacco product.
-This ban includes a ban on words or descriptors such as “light”, “ultra light”, “mild”, “cool”, “extra”, “low tar”, “special”, “full flavor”, “premium”, “rich”, “famous”, “slim”, “Grade A” or any similar terms.
-The ban also includes “any term, word, description, claim, representation or graphic that states the grading, quality or supremacy of the product or is fanciful or that is not relevant to the physical characteristic of the tobacco product and any other words that is meant for the purpose of promoting directly or indirectly the sale or disposal of the tobacco product.”
+The law prohibits the use on tobacco product packaging of any information that is false, misleading or deceptive or that is likely or intended to create an erroneous or false impression about the characteristics, health effects, hazards or emissions of a tobacco product.
+This ban includes a ban on words or descriptors such as “light”, “ultra light”, “mild”, “cool”, “extra”, “low tar”, “special”, “full flavor”, “premium”, “rich”, “famous”, “slim”, “Grade A”, “golden”, “pearl”, “edition” or any similar terms.
+The ban also includes “any term, word, description, claim, representation, abstract or graphic that states the grading, quality or supremacy of the product or is fanciful or that is not relevant to the physical characteristic of the tobacco product, smoking substance or substitute tobacco product and any other words that is meant for the purpose of promoting directly or indirectly the sale or disposal of the tobacco product, smoking substance or substitute tobacco product.”
 Presumably, this provision prohibits all other figurative signs or indicia (including numbers and colors) that may mislead consumers.

 The law meets FCTC Art.
 11 with respect to a prohibition on misleading packaging and labeling.
 The law could be improved by explicitly extending the ban to include the use of colors and numbers to mislead consumers.